Cptn-Sherman/voyage_engine_rs/Readme.md

 - You can full height jump while crouched becuase the ray is short when testing the jump height.
 You hit 200/200 which feels wrong.
 - Crouching should be lower but you bottom out and fall over
 - render colliders for debug
-- need a mechanism for standing up after falling
+- need a mechanism for standing up after falling, possibly just limit external forces on the collider which cause rotation but allow impulses.
 - Feels like you jump really strong and hover, like gravity is added slowly
 - Implement free camera and detach camera from the player entity
 - Continue implementing the debug interface